tanakrit-d/SetFPS/README.md

 ## Options

-In order to select your desired FPS, navigate to `Options → Settings → Game`.
+In order to select your desired FPS, navigate to `Options → Settings → Video`.

 Available FPS caps: `30`, `60`, `120`, `144`, `240`, `Max (500)`.